-Notes The TBAP Section 3.09.D "Lighting" includes detailed lighting standards that are more stringent than required by TRPA Code section 13.5.3.D.5.
+The TBAP Section 3.09.D "Lighting" includes detailed lighting standards that are more stringent than required by TRPA Code section 13.5.3.D.5.
 The TBAP proposed amendments do not change the standards related to lighting.

-7. Signing - Alternative Standards

-Requirement Area Plans may include alternative sign standards.
+\square YES \square NO \boxtimes N/A 7.
+Signing - Alternative Standards Citation 13.5.3.F.6 Requirement Area Plans may include alternative sign standards.
 For Area Plans to be found in conformance with the Regional Plan, the Area Plan shall demonstrate that the sign standards will minimize and mitigate significant scenic impacts and move toward attainment or achieve the adopted scenic thresholds for the Lake Tahoe region.
 Notes The proposed amendments would remove Section 3.11, "Signs" from the implementing regulations.
-The amended TBAP would not include substitute sign standards and would instead defer signage standards to the TRPA Code Chapter 38 "Signs" to streamline future regional signage updates.

-8. Signing - General Policies

-- Requirement In the absence of a Conforming Area Plan that addresses sign standards, the following policies apply, along with implementing ordinances: - Off-premise signs should generally be prohibited; way-finding and directional signage may be considered where scenic impacts are minimized and mitigated. - Signs should be incorporated into building design; - When possible, signs should be consolidated into clusters to avoid clutter. - Signage should be attached to buildings when possible; and - Standards for number, size, height, lighting, square footage, and similar characteristics for on-premise signs shall be formulated and shall be consistent with the land uses permitted in each district.

-Notes The proposed amendments would remove substitute sign standards and would defer to the TRPA Code which is consistent with TRPA Code Section 13.5.3.F.6.
+The amended TBAP would not include subsititute sign standards and would instead defer signage standards to the TRPA Code Chapter 38 "Signs" to streamline future regional signage updates.
+8. Signing - General Policies ☐ YES ☐ NO ☒ N/A Citation 13.5.3.F.6 In the absence of a Conforming Area Plan that addresses sign standards, the Requirement following policies apply, along with implementing ordinances: Off-premise signs should generally be prohibited; way-finding and directional signage may be considered where scenic impacts are minimized and mitigated.
+Signs should be incorporated into building design; When possible, signs should be consolidated into clusters to avoid clutter.
+Signage should be attached to buildings when possible; and Standards for number, size, height, lighting, square footage, and similar characteristics for on-premise signs shall be formulated and shall be consistent with the land uses permitted in each district.
+Notes The proposed amendments would remove substitute sign standards and would defer to the TRPA Code which is consistent with TRPA Code Section 13.5.3.F.6. Н. Modification to Town Center Boundaries 1.
+Modification to Town Center Boundaries \square YES \square NO \boxtimes N/A Citation 13.5.3.G Requirement When Area Plans propose modifications to the boundaries of a Center, the modification shall comply with the following:

-H. MODIFICATION TO TOWN CENTER BOUNDARIES

-1. Modification to Town Center Boundaries

-Citation 13.5.3.G

-Requirement When Area Plans propose modifications to the boundaries of a Center, the modification shall comply with the following:

-Boundaries of Centers shall be drawn to include only properties that are developed, unless undeveloped parcels proposed for inclusion have either at least three sides of their boundary adjacent to developed parcels (for foursided parcels), or 75 percent of their boundary adjacent to developed parcels (for non-four-sided parcels).
+(for non-four-sided parcels).
 For purposes of this requirement, a parcel shall be considered developed if it includes any of the following: 30 percent or more of allowed coverage already existing on site or an approved but unbuilt project that proposes to meet this coverage standard.